-6th Workshop on Measurement and Computation of Turbulent Spray Combustion (TCS6)
+7th Workshop on Measurement and Computation of Turbulent Spray Combustion (TCS7)

-Two keynote speakers, respectively more research oriented and more application oriented:
+Two keynote lectures one of which is more research oriented and one more application oriented will be presented by

 Location and date

 The TCS workshop will take place in the Adeje Meeting Room of the H10 Costa Adeje Palace Hotel, Tenerife, Spain, on Sunday June 16, 2019.
 This is the day preceding the 11th Mediterranean Combustion Symposium (MCS11).

 RegistrationPlease download the registration form and mail or fax it as soon as possible.
 Please indicate if you plan to submit a poster presentaton.
 Thank you.
 Deadline for registration via the website is June 6, 2019.
 Registration on a later date may still be possible but access to lunch is not guaranteed.